Skip to Content

 Texas State researchers and students engage in a broad range of innovative and important research activities that may involve foreign persons, in the United States or abroad.
 When these activities also include the use of controlled information or controlled physical items, Texas State requires that each individual comply with the applicable requirements of United States export control laws and regulations.

 All Texas State employees, visiting scientists, and students must fulfill their work, research, and scholarly duties in accordance with United States export control laws and regulations.
 While complying with all applicable legal requirements, it is equally important to maintain an open research environment that welcomes the participation of researchers from around the world.
 To maintain this balance, Texas State personnel must be familiar with the United States export control laws and regulations, including important exclusions and exemptions, as they relate to their responsibilities.
-Depending upon the nature of their activities and job functions, Texas State personnel may be required to participate in formal training as determined by the empowered official, director of the Office of Research Integrity and Compliance (ORIC), or the employees’ supervisors.
+Depending upon the nature of their activities and job functions, Texas State personnel may be required to participate in formal training as determined by the empowered official, the director of the Research Integrity and Compliance (RIC), or the employees’ supervisors.

-All Texas State employees with managerial or supervisory authority over foreign persons or projects involving controlled information or controlled physical Items should view export control compliance as an important part of their day-to-day responsibilities.
+All Texas State employees with managerial or supervisory authority over foreign persons or projects involving controlled information or controlled physical items should view export control compliance as an important part of their day-to-day responsibilities.

 All Texas State employees and students will comply with the provisions of any export license, governmental approval, certification, exemption, technology control plan, and procedures.